Steller’s Sea-Eagle: My Lucky Encounter with Stella!

 First three sightings of Stella, left to right: Interior Alaska, August 30, 2020; near Victoria, Texas, March 10, 2021; and New Brunswick, Canada, June 28, 2021.
 The green arrow shows the location of our sighting along the Newfoundland coast on June 23, 2024

-The Steller’s Sea-Eagle is the quintessential coastal raptor.
+The Steller’s Sea-Eagle is a quintessential coastal raptor.
 With a diet consisting largely of fish and waterbirds of various types, its distribution is largely limited to western Pacific coastal zones and freshwater rivers and lakes close to the coast.
 Authors of the book Steller’s Sea Eagle estimate the total population at 6,000-7,500 individuals.
 BirdLife International lists the species as vulnerable and estimates the total abundance of adults at 3,600 to 4,670 individuals.

 Steller’s Sea-Eagle in flight while overwintering on the northern island of Hokkaido in Japan.
 Nick Bonobo photo, Maccauley Library.